protocollabs/maparo-std/README.md

 specification - not one particular implementation.
 Similar to HTTP/2 (RFC 7540) or any other networking protocol specification.

-Maparo differiantiate between the control protocol (e.g. probe the server or start measurement) and the measurement protocol (e.g. tcp stream with sequence numbers).
-The later specification is done in seperate module specifcation.
+Maparo differentiate between the control protocol (e.g. probe the server or start measurement) and the measurement protocol (e.g. tcp stream with sequence numbers).
+The later specification is done in separate module specification.

 Maparo was designed to be flexible and extensible.
-Maparo differiantiate between the control protocol and the measurement protocol.
+Maparo differentiate between the control protocol and the measurement protocol.
 The control protocol is keep as simple as possible and provides a basis functionality like service discovery, measurement start request and so on.
 It provides the